Submit a Review & Earn an Amazon Gift Card

 Fraser et al (2006) Regulation of p53 and suppression of apoptosis by the soluble guanylyl cyclase/cGMP pathway in human ovarian cancer cells.
 Cell Commun Signal 25 2203 PMID: 16288207

 Do you know of a great paper that uses Pifithrin-α hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 In normal cells, each stage of the cell cycle is tightly regulated, however in cancer cells many genes and proteins that are involved in the regulation of the cell cycle are mutated or over expressed.
 Adapted from the 2015 Cancer Product Guide, Edition 3, this poster summarizes the stages of the cell cycle and DNA repair.
 It also highlights strategies for enhancing replicative stress in cancer cells to force mitotic catastrophe and cell death.